2002 Hebron ambush: The hunt for "Muhannad"

 A month later Majid Abu Dosh was killed in similar circumstances outside Hebron.
-According to Haaretz Abu Dosh was "considered the "operations officer" of Islamic Jihad in the Hebron area, and the right-hand man of Islamic Jihad leader Mohammed Sidr.
-Abu-Dosh is said to have planned the attack on Worshipers' Way in Hebron."
+According to Haaretz, Abu Dosh was the "operations officer" of Islamic Jihad in the Hebron area and the right-hand man of Sidr.
+Abu-Dosh is said to have planned the attack on Worshipers' Way in Hebron.

-Israeli responsive actions
+Israeli response

 The Palestinian-administered part of Hebron was re-occupied by Israeli forces and a curfew was declared throughout the city.
 The curfew remained in force for more than six months.
 Four Palestinian houses were demolished by the IDF.

 Prime Minister Ariel Sharon told IDF commanders in Hebron two days after the incident that a territorial continuity between the settlement of Kiryat Arba and the Jewish section of Hebron must be created and the safety of the Jews living in the divided city be ensured, reducing to a minimum the presence of Palestinians in the area in which the settlers live.

 The mayor of Kiryat Arba, Zvi Katsover, called on the government to "clean up the area" by destroying Palestinian buildings along a road connecting Kiryat Arba to Hebron.
 The Kiryat Arba Council and the council of settlers in Hebron's Jewish enclave requested building of 1,000 housing units between Kiryat Arba and the Tomb of the Patriarchs.
 Housing and Construction Minister Natan Sharansky supported the plan and ordered his ministry's workers to review the possibility of expropriating lands in the city and using them for Jewish residential purposes.

 On 29 November 2002 the Israel Defense Forces issued the "Decree Number 61/02/T to Expropriate Property" with the purpose to expropriate an 8.2 dunam large area in Hebron and to create a 6 to 12 meter wide corridor linking the Jewish settlement in Hebron with Kiryat Arba.
 According to the American administration and Israeli sources close to the planning, the aim of the expropriation of the land and the building of the promenade was to create territorial contiguity between Kiryat Arba and Hebron.
 The military order was appealed to the High Court of Justice.
 The petition was rejected by the High Court after the IDF declared that they intended to demolish only two houses.
 In August 2004, three of the 22 buildings originally considered for demolition were destroyed.

 On 30 December a Palestinian teenager Imran Abu Hamadiya (17 years old) was apprehended by a Border Police patrol from his home near the Cave of the Patriarchs, where the policemen produced a knife and claimed it was his, as a pretext for placing him in the patrol car.
 He was found dead near the Hebron Industrial zone 20 minutes later.
 After an investigation four border policemen were arrested.
 The young man had been beaten and then thrown out of the patrol car at full speed, causing his head to fatally strike the road.